 Claire has been involved with the RAISE network since 2011 and has been Vice-Chair since elections at the 2012 conference in Southampton.
 She is the Head of Education in the Faculty of Health, Psychology and Social Care at Manchester Metropolitan University.
 This role combines faculty teaching with a cross institutional contribution to technology innovation.
 Claire is passionate about enhancing student engagement and her research interests include learning transitions, games-based learning and narratives; she was awarded a Higher Education Academy National Teaching Fellowship in 2012.

-Amarpreet Kaur – SIG Coordinator
+Amarpreet Kaur – Student committee member

 (University of Cambridge)

 Amarpreet is currently a Masters student studying the Sociology of Reproduction.
 Her additional research interests include student engagement and creative learning in higher education.

 In her role as the Special Interest Group’s (SIGs) Coordinator she oversees most of the events run by RAISE throughout the year outside of the annual conference.